gyorilab/protmapper_paper/README.md

 - `annotation_count.py`: Comparing the number of sites and annotations from different sources and the effect of applying ProtMapper mapping in the context of analyzing phosphoproteomic data.
+- `annotatioon_stmts.py`: Construct INDRA Statements representing phosphosite annotations in the assembled corpus.
+This is the basis for the export.
 - `mapping_stats.py`: Statistics on the effect of applying ProtMapper mapping to phosphosite annotations aggregated from different sources.
 - `psp_reading_venn`: Create Venn diagrams of overlap between sites and annotations from different sources.
-- `sample_reading_sites`: Script to sample sites from machine reading for curation.
+- `sample_reading_sites.py`: Script to sample sites from machine reading for curation.
+- `belief.py`: Script to calculate INDRA belief score corresponding to phosphosite annotations in the assembled corpus.